Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 The spatially homogeneous simulations can be efficiently parallelized across up to 25 independent cell replicates or more, with each replicate requiring less than 2 GB of RAM.
 On systems equipped with AMD EPYC 7763 “Milan” processors on **[Delta](https://docs.ncsa.illinois.edu/systems/delta/en/latest/index.html)**, or Intel Xeon Gold 6154 CPUs @ 3.00 GHz on a standard workstation, a 2-hour biological simulation with 1-second communication intervals typically completes within **6 physical hours**.

-Due to time constraints, you will run a 2-minute simulation with 4 cell replicates.
+Due to time constraints, you will run a 2-minute simulation with 4 cell replicates in a separate job.
 You are encouraged to modify the parameters to run longer simulations or more replicates.

 ---